helium/HIP/0082-helium-mobile-service-provider.md

 ## Drawbacks

 The only drawback of this proposal is related to the anti-gaming mechanism.
-In rare cases a Hotspot Owner might not get rewarded for the data traffic they provide if the Subscriber of the unlimited plan uses all the rewardable data per the limited 30GB per 30-day billing cycle.
+In rare cases a Hotspot Owner might not get rewarded for the data traffic they provide if the Subscriber of the unlimited plan uses all the rewardable data per a 30-day billing cycle.

 ## Unresolved Questions